 - Order size.
-There’s bulk discount available
+There’s a bulk discount available

 - Subscription.
 10% discount when subscribing

 Note: v2 is currently more expensive than v1.
-This could change in the future.

 Subscription delivery intervals are as short as once a week, to once every ten weeks.
 Also, there are volume discounts to be had the more boxes purchased.
 You’ll have a limit of eight boxes per order.
 Check out the delta between the minimum order, and the maximum order.